zappingseb/userRMUC2020/README.md

 ![](inst/img/03_app_screenshot.png)

+### Evaluation of the drug

+There are two take-aways from the table and the column

+1. The drug lowers the IgG levels by 40% (from 195 to 116).
+2. There is no overlap between the `no_treatment` and `drug` distributions (checked for 80% of the patients).

+This means from this one analysis, you would consider the drug for future use.

 ## Here comes the problem!

-Now imagine you are gone during your vacation and your co-worker get's your code.
+Now imagine you are gone during your vacation.
+Your co-worker get's your code.
 Additionally there is a request from the Clinician, to add the *Standard Deviation* to the summary table, as the Clinician is familiar with this indicator.

 Your co-worker takes your script and changes the following in the `summary_script.R` and `app.R`.